eBook – Guide Spring Cloud – NPI EA (cat=Spring Cloud)

 xPath.compile(expression).evaluate(xmlDocument, XPathConstants.NODESET);

-We can compile an XPath expression passed as string and define what kind of data we are expecting to receive such a NODESET, NODE or String for example.
+We can compile an XPath expression passed as a string and define what kind of data we expect to receive, such as NODESET, NODE, or String.

 <?xml version="1.0"?>